 The successful candidate should bring strong research and quantitative skills that enable them to participate in a wide range of research and evaluation projects.
 They will manage and analyze various types of data and transform them into meaningful information.
 These data sets include but are not limited to census data, vital statistics, health-related survey and surveillance data and health insurance claims data.
 Candidates also will support the development of primary data collection and analyze the data.

-Candidates for the position should have a master’s degree in health services research, public health, statistics, biostatistics, social science, or a relevant discipline, although comparable experience will be considered.
+Candidates for the position should have a master’s degree in health services research, public health, statistics, biostatistics, economics, social science, or a relevant discipline, although comparable experience will be considered.
 Candidates should demonstrate experience in applied research projects and be familiar with a variety of research methods.
 Candidates also should have proficient skills in using SAS to manage and analyze large data sets, other publicly available data sources, and survey data to support KHI’s mission.

 Candidates must have strong writing and analytical skills.
 Analysts are expected to play an important role in conducting existing projects as well as shaping new projects.
 A broad interest in health policy and public health is desired.
 The ability to work collaboratively in a multi-disciplinary, team-oriented research setting is essential.

 Salary will be commensurate with experience and qualifications.
 Benefits include health insurance, retirement and other fringe benefits, paid parental leave, an infant-at-work program, and resources for professional development.
 KHI is committed to creating a diverse environment and is proud to be an equal opportunity employer.

 Please submit a letter of application with curriculum vitae, names of three references and samples of written work to:

 Kansas Health Institute

 212 SW 8th Avenue | Suite 300

 KHI is a nonprofit, nonpartisan educational organization based in Topeka, Kansas, established in 1995 with a multi-year grant from the Kansas Health Foundation.